guy111a/nayaProject/README.md

 the system is:
 1. comparing the antennas locations and the location of the user to the location of the corona test stations
-2. selecting the less occupide station
+2. selecting the less occupide station ( based upon the number of cellphone connected the nearest cell site in the last 30 min )
-3. sending back to the telegram user the address.
+3. sending the address back to the telegram user.

 in addition we are saving logs of events and backing up files / logs / data to the cloud. several parts of this project are served as a web service, via API interfaces we wrote.